silshack/spring2014/_posts/2014-02-16-AdrianCodingBat2.md

 **Return the sum of numbers in the array, except ignore sections of numbers starting with a 6 and extending to the next 7.**

 I had a hard time with the last three list problems, but I decided to highlight this one because I used a while loop and the delete method for the first time.
-At once point I was got a "Timed Out" error and I'm not sure why.
+At one point I was got a "Timed Out" error and I'm not sure why.
+I also got the error during a few other exercises when I attempted a while loop.

 **Code**